Jordan Cousins: Charlton Athletic

 Cousins began his career with the Charlton Athletic Academy joining the under-13s and he signed professional terms in March 2011.
 He won the League One Apprentice of the Year award in 2012.
 He made his Charlton Athletic debut on 6 August 2013 in a 4–0 win against Oxford United in the League Cup.
 On 17 August 2013, he scored on his league debut in a 2–2 draw against Barnsley.
 Cousins described his first league goal as a "a dream come true".
 On 4 October 2013, Cousins signed a new three-year contract at the club, keeping him at The Valley until 2016.
 Cousins impressed manager Chris Powell enough to establish himself in the first team at The Valley and his bright start to life in Championship football saw him win the Football League Young Player of the Month award for October 2013.
 Cousins played 47 times in 2013–14 as Charlton finished in 18th position.
-He made the same amount of appearances in 2014–15 as the Addicks finished in 12th.
+He made the same number of appearances in 2014–15 as the Addicks finished in 12th.
 On 31 July 2015, Cousins signed a new four-year contract.
 Cousins played 42 times in 2015–16 as Charlton had a poor campaign and were relegated to League One.
 Following Charlton's relegation they received a bid for Cousins from Queens Park Rangers.